 A major benefit of canoe camping, such as in the BWCA, is how incredibly quiet and unpopulated it can be.
 It is just you and nature, on campsites that are marked on maps but not part of any maintained campground.

 You will need to be in good shape.
 Why?
 In addition to paddling for anywhere from 1 to 10 miles per day, you will need to carry your canoe and all of your gear across “portages”, footpaths that get you from lake to lake.
 Some are perhaps 25 yards long and easy.
 Others might be 500 yards long and quite difficult.
-Plan your route well!
+Bring the right gear, consider a lightweight canoe, and plan your route well!